rocket-internet-berlin/mathemads-bonspy/README.md

     r = client.request('custom-model', 'POST', data=custom_model)

 Check the response `r` for the integer identifier assigned to your bidding tree by AppNexus.
-You will use this identifier to set the uploaded tree as bidding tree for your advertising campaigns in the AppNexus advertiser UI.
+You will use this identifier to set the uploaded tree as bidder for your advertising campaigns in the AppNexus advertiser UI.

 For more details see https://wiki.appnexus.com/display/console/AppNexus+Programmable+Bidder.